Recruiting is SalesTo get the best results in recruiting, you need to emulate the team with the leanest, meanest, most tested process: sales.

 Let’s start by examining a typical SaaS sales process.

 - First, sales teams need to source prospects.
-They experiment with various outreach tactics to get the widest funnel possible.
+They experiment with various outreach tactics to get the widest and most DE&I focused funnel possible.

 - Next, they narrow this group to the people who would be interested in the product.
 Sales teams do this by setting defined touchpoints, keeping a close eye on the subsequent drop-off or engagement, looking for very specific indicators that a lead might convert to an opportunity.